gdscbvppune/GCCP-2023/README.md

 * Generated predictions on our trained model.

 It took around 3 hours to train our model and get 87% accuracy.

+Total cost of the project came to $34.74 where most of the cost came from training the model using AutoML.
+The training failed a few times which resulted in consumption of more credits.

+Different approaches were tried before we decided to use AutoML.
+Another approach we had explored was using Managed Notebooks on Vertex AI.
+We faced a couple of issues using this method.